 History and Physical

-The degree of vision impairment may range from near-normal acuity to no light perception [16].
-Nearly any visual field defect may be seen on automated visual field testing but central scotomas are most common.
-Color perception is significantly impaired (red hues are notably desaturated) and contrast sensitivity is diminished.
-Patients may experience recurring photopsias.
+Optic neuritis usually presents with acute monocular eye pain and vision loss in young adults.
+Pain is usually associated with eye movements and often precedes loss of vision.
+Patients often report having had similar events in the same or the fellow eye.
+The degree of vision impairment may range from near-normal acuity to no light perception.[43]
+Nearly any visual field defect may be seen on automated visual field testing, but central scotomas are the most common.
+Color perception is significantly impaired (red hues are notably desaturated), and contrast sensitivity is diminished.
+Patients may experience recurring photopsia.
 Vision loss may be exacerbated after exercise or elevation of body temperature (Uhthoff phenomenon).

-Bilateral presentation, profound loss of vision, and absence of eye pain prior to vision loss, together with atypical neurologic findings should prompt the search for an alternative etiology.
-Visual symptoms due to ON tend to resolve over several weeks to months and visual function improves to near-normal levels after six months in the majority of cases.
-There are, however, instances in which qualitative visual changes persist for the duration of a patient’s life [17], [18].
+Optic disc swelling is seen on fundoscopy in 1/3 of patients during the active phase.
+In the absence of observable papillitis, the signs and symptoms of optic neuritis are usually sufficient to diagnose retrobulbar neuritis.
+Bilateral presentation, profound loss of vision, and absence of eye pain before vision loss, together with atypical neurologic findings, should prompt the search for an alternative etiology.
+Visual symptoms due to optic neuritis tend to resolve over several weeks to months, and visual function improves to near-normal levels after 6 months in most cases.
+Nonetheless, some individuals may have persistent qualitative visual changes that last a lifetime.[44][45]

 Evaluation